QRHook/HookJS/README.md

 HookJS
 ======

-HookJS - Main js and css for QR Hook's QR Code
+HookJS

+This is the main codebase for creating QR Hooks.
+This contains all the logic for computing QR codes and for displaying and rendering QR Hooks correctly.